WSU Psychology Clinic Patient Rights & Responsibilities

 Information obtained by a student therapist will be recorded in your medical record and used to help decide what treatment or assessment is right for you.

-We request payment from county agencies and school districts for assessments and pre-employment evaluations.
+When an agreement is in place, we may request payment from county agencies and school districts for assessments and pre-employment evaluations.
 Information provided to these agencies may include your test results, diagnoses, and recommendations for services.

 Health Care Operations